top of page

 What can change?

-The cost of living crisis may have evolved, but it hasn’t gone away — and its effects are likely to continue being felt across lives, homes, and workplaces throughout the UK for some time yet to come.
+The cost-of-living crisis may have evolved, but it hasn’t gone away, and its effects are likely to continue being felt across homes and workplaces throughout the UK.

 Who can help?